Monthly Archives: March 2018

 League positions support action that include the Clean Water and Agriculture Positions of the LWVUS.
 LWVUS Position on Water Resources: Support measures to reduce pollution in order to protect surface water, groundwater and drinking water.

 The Safe Drinking Water Act in 1986 and the Clean Water Act of 1987 were important milestones in the League’s effort to ensure safe drinking water for all Americans and safeguards against nonpoint pollution.

-League positions support action to oppose these two bills that threaten the Missouri 185,000 miles of rivers and 286,000 acres of lakes and reservoirs that are currently protected by the Missouri Clean Water Law and the US EPA.
+League positions support action to oppose bills that threaten the Missouri 185,000 miles of rivers and 286,000 acres of lakes and reservoirs that are currently protected by the Missouri Clean Water Law and the US EPA.
 Missouri rivers and other bodies of water are used for drinking and to support local economies through fishing and recreation.

 Legislation on Firearms

 There are several bills under consideration in the Missouri Legislature related to guns.

 One major bill – HB 1936 — THE CARRYING OF CONCEALED FIREARMS – was passed by the House Rules Committee on March 29, 2018.
 This is the bill summary provided by the State Legislature: